-Ronald P.Rohner January, 2005
+Ronald P. Rohner Revised June 2021

-Note: All entries in this glossary are implicitly prefaced by the phrase, "In PARTheory, the defined concept refers to . . . " Some of the concepts may be defined differently in other theoretical paradigms.
-See the References at the end of the Glossary to discover how each concept fits into PARTheory.
+Note: All entries in this glossary are implicitly prefaced by the phrase, "In IPARTheory, the defined concept refers to..."
+Some of the concepts may be defined differently in other theoretical paradigms.
+See the References at the end of the Glossary to discover how the concepts fit into IPARTheory.
 Concepts written in bold type within a definition are centrally important to that concept, and are defined elsewhere in the Glossary.

-Acceptance-- The warmth, affection, care, comfort, concern, nurturance, support, or simply love that parents can feel and express toward their children.
-It has two principle expressions: physical and verbal.
-Physical expressions of parental acceptance include hugging, fondling, caressing, approving glances, kissing, smiling and other such indications of endearment, approval, or support.
-Expressions of verbal acceptance include praising, complimenting, saying nice things to or about the child, perhaps singing songs or telling stories to a young child, and the like.
-(See rejection; the warmth dimension of parenting.)
+Acceptance-The warmth, affection, care, comfort, concern, nurturance, emotional support, or simply love that parents and others can feel and express toward their children, attachment figures, and others.
+Acceptance has two principle behavioral expressions: physical and verbal.
+Physical expressions of acceptance include hugging, fondling, caressing, approving glances, kissing, smiling, and other such indications of endearment, approval, or support.
+Expressions of verbal acceptance include praising, complimenting, saying nice things to or about the child or other person, perhaps singing songs or telling stories to a young child, and the like.
+Acceptance is also characterized by the absence or minimal presence of rejection.(See the warmth dimension of parenting)

-Acceptance-rejection syndrome--A relational diagnosis composed of two complementary sets of factors.
-First, four classes of behaviors appear universally to convey the symbolic message that "my parent. . ." (or other attachment figure)". . .loves me" (or does not love me--i.e., rejects me).
+Acceptance-rejection syndrome-A relational diagnosis composed of two complementary sets of factors.
+First, four classes of behaviors appear universally to convey the symbolic message that "my parent. . ." (or other attachment figure) ". . .loves me" (or does not love me-i.e., rejects me).
 These classes of behavior include perceived warmth/affection (or its opposite, coldness/lack of affection), hostility/aggression, indifference/neglect, and undifferentiated rejection.
-Second, the psychological adjustment of children and adults (defined by a constellation of seven specific personality dispositions) tends universally to vary directly with the extent to which individuals perceive themselves to be accepted or rejected in their relationship with the people most important to them.
-(See syndrome.)
+Second, the psychological adjustment of children and adults (defined by the constellation of seven specific personality dispositions described in personality subtheory) tends universally to vary directly with the extent to which individuals perceive themselves to be accepted or rejected in their relationship with individuals most important to them.
+(See syndrome) See also Rohner, 2004.

-Affection -- Observable behaviors that result when parents act on their feelings of warmth or love.
-Parental affection can be shown either physically (hugging, kissing, caressing, comforting, and the like) or verbally (praising, complimenting, saying nice things to or about the child, and so forth).
-These and many other caring, nurturing, supportive, loving, behaviors help define the behavioral expressions of parental acceptance.
+Affection-Observable behaviors that result when individuals act on their feelings of warmth or love.
+Affection can be shown either physically (hugging, kissing, caressing, comforting, and the like), verbally (praising, complimenting, saying nice things to or about the child or others, and so forth), or in other symbolic forms.
+These and many other caring, nurturing, supportive, and loving behaviors help define the behavioral expressions of acceptance.

-Aggression-- Any behavior where there is the intention of hurting someone, something, or oneself.
+Aggression-Any behavior where there is the intention of hurting someone, something, or oneself.
 It is differentiated into physical, verbal, and symbolic forms.
 Physical aggression includes hitting, biting, pushing, shaking, pinching, scratching, burning, tying up, and the like.
 Verbal aggression, on the other hand, includes sarcasm, belittling, cursing, scapegoating, denigrating, and saying other thoughtless, unkind, cruel things to or about the person.
 Symbolic aggression includes the use of angry or rude hand gestures or facial expressions.
 Aggression is to be distinguished from assertiveness.
-(See hostility; personality theory; problems with the management of hostility and aggression; the warmth dimension of parenting.)
+(See hostility; personality theory; problems with the management of hostility and aggression; the warmth dimension of parenting)

-Anthroponomy-- The newly emerging science of human behavior that searches for worldwide principles (i.e., universals.) of human behavior--that is, principles of behavior and of human development that can be shown empirically to hold true for people everywhere regardless of differences in culture, race, language, ethnicity, gender, and other such defining conditions.
-PARTheory and research illustrate the anthroponomical endeavor.
-(See universalist approach; phylogenetic perspective; phylogenetic model.)
+Anthroponomy-The science of human behavior that searches for worldwide principles (i.e., universals) of human behavior--that is, principles of behavior and of human development that can be shown empirically to hold true for people everywhere regardless of differences in culture, race, language, ethnicity, gender, and other such defining conditions.
+IPARTheory and research illustrate the anthroponomical endeavor.
+(See universalist approach; phylogenetic perspective; phylogenetic model) (See Rohner, 1986.)

-Anxiety-- Diffuse, often unfocused fear frequently evoked by the disruption or threatened disruption of an individual's relationship with a significant other. (e.g. with a parent for the child).
-(See personality subtheory.; psychological adjustment.)
+Anxiety-Diffuse, often unfocused fear frequently evoked by the disruption or threatened disruption of an individual's relationship with an attachment figure (e.g. with a parent for the child or an intimate partner for an adult).
+(See personality subtheory; psychological adjustment)